 You need to give sniping sites your eBay password for them to work, which is a serious security concern.

 While feedback from MoneySavers has generally been good, there's little protection from eBay if things ever do go wrong, as you've willingly given your password to a third party.
 If you do sign up, never use the same password for eBay as you do for other accounts, such as banks or email.

 Haggling on eBay pays off

 There's nothing wrong with asking for a discount, even if the listing doesn't show the 'make offer' logo.
 Haggling works best on buy-it-now listings, or auctions with a high start price and no bids.

 To contact the seller, click 'ask a question'.
 If you're polite and charming, you'll get further.
-Blunt requests such as "hi, will u take 50p" are usually a mistake.
+Blunt requests such as "will u take 50p" are usually a mistake.
 They annoy the seller, and a discount is at their discretion.

 Once you've clinched the deal, keep the transaction within eBay – just ask the seller to add (or change) a buy-it-now price.
-For 20 haggling tips for success beyond the web, see the High Street Haggling guide.
+For 20 tips on haggling beyond the web, see the High Street Haggling guide.